Scotland Northern Lights: All You Need to Know About the Spectacular Phenomenon

 The guest house is located in Kyle of Lochalsh.
-It is where you can enjoy the tranquility of Scotland’s landscapes.
-The property is about 1 and half hour drive away from the Neist Light House.
+It is where you can enjoy the tranquillity of Scotland’s landscapes.
+The property is about a 1 and half-hour drive away from the Neist Light House.

 How to Get Around in Scotland?

 The best option to choose for moving around in Scotland is by car as most of the attraction places in the country cannot be accessed by public transportations.
 But one of the best public transportations in Scotland is the train which covers most of the important cities including the Capital.
 Another option is travelling by bus.
 You can consult the Scotland Traveline website for the available schedules to plan your journey.